runtime-env/import-meta-env/docs/index.md

 actionText: Get Started
 actionLink: /guide
 features:
+  - title: Strict
+    details: Code has no access to arbitrary environment variables by default
+  - title: Isomorphic
+    details: CSR, SSR, and SSG compatible.
   - title: Learn Once, Write Anywhere
     details: Works with Vite, Webpack, Rollup as well as test frameworks such as Jest and Mocha.
-  - title: Isomorphic
-    details: CSR, SSR, and SSG compatible.
 footer: MIT Licensed | Copyright © 2021-present Ernest
 ---